 This is the event handler module for user notifications.
 It can be bound to each event and can perform the action:

-- sendmail: Send an email to the user/token owner - sendsms: We can also notify the user with an SMS. - savefile: Create a file which can be processed later class privacyidea.lib.eventhandler.usernotification.NOTIFY_TYPE Allowed token owner
+- sendmail: Send an email to the user/token owner - sendsms: We can also notify the user with an SMS. - savefile: Create a file which can be processed later

 The module is tested in tests/test_lib_eventhandler_usernotification.py